JPTIZ/gba-nds-classes/gba/2_modes45_and_palettes/README.md

 ## Summary

-1. What's new about mode 4
+1. What is page-flipping
 2. What's new about mode 5
+3. What's new about mode 4

+## 1. What's new about mode 5

+1. Screen size is 160x128;
+3. It has page-flipping;
+4. At least we use 100% of VRAM;

-## 1. What's new about mode 4
+## 2. What's new about mode 4

 1. It's paletted (8bpp entries for 16bit colors);
-2. It has page-flipping;
-3. Data must be read before writing (because VRAM/OAM/Palette bus is 16-bit);
+2. Data must be read before writing (because VRAM/OAM/Palette bus is 16-bit);
+3. Still page-flippable;
 4. But, for OAM and Palette you won't bother (they store 16-bit stuff already);
 5. We have 100% of VRAM use (40KB/page out of 80KB VRAM size)!